 House flies are strongly attracted to:

-As they move from unsanitary areas to food and food contact surfaces, they can transfer bacteria.
-Even when they are not carrying anything harmful, their presence is unpleasant for families, guests, and customers.
-In food service, senior living, or healthcare settings, fly control is especially important for perception and safety.
+As they move from unsanitary areas to food and food-contact surfaces, they can transfer bacteria.
+Even when they aren’t carrying anything harmful, their presence is unpleasant for families, guests, and customers.
+In food service, senior living, or healthcare settings, fly control matters for both perception and safety.

 Step One: Reduce Fly Breeding Sites